rkyzk/python/README.md

-# General Overview of ATM System Application
+# Noth, East & South Banks ATM System

+## General Overview
-Banking System Application is a Python ATM terminal application.
-Users can make various imaginary transactions: withdrawals, deposits, transfers, viewing their balances and viewing recent transactions.
-The data of the customers, accounts and transactions are stored in three separate tables named “Users,” “Accounts” and “Transactions” respectively in google spread sheet.
+North, East & South Banks ATM System is a Python ATM terminal application.
+Users can make various imaginary transactions: withdrawals, deposits, transfers, displaying their balances as well as recent transactions.
+The data of the customers, accounts and transactions are stored in three separate tables named “Users,” “Accounts” and “Transactions” in google spread sheets.

-### Notes about user and account IDs:
-- User IDs have 7 digits.
-The first number tells which bank the customer belongs to.  (‘1’ indicates North Bank; ‘2’: East Bank; ‘3’: South Bank.)
-The rest 6 digits are for identifying customers.
-- The account IDs have 8 digits.
-The first number tells which bank the accounts belong to, just as user IDs, and the second number tells if the account is savings or checking account.
-‘1’ indicates savings account, and ‘2’ indicates checking account.
-For example, 11000001 is an ID of a savings account at North Bank.
-12000001 is an ID of a checking account at North Bank.
-- Each customer should have unique user and account IDs.

-### How to use the program
+## How to use the program
+- First the users will be greeted and will enter their ID.
-- The users will be asked to choose choose which transactions they want to make
+- Then they will be asked to choose among following transactions:

 a.
 Withdraw
 b.
 Deposit
 c.
 Transfer